homeahmed2012/Portfolio/README.md

 1. css : contains bootstrap style sheets in addition to my style sheet `style.css`.
 2. js, fonts : bootstrap folders.
 3. index.html : the portfolio page.
+4. imgs : contains all images of the website.